Tutorial

 KOReader

 KOReader is pretty much a complete replacement for the Kindle’s default operating system.
 It is especially handy on older Kindles which haven’t seen software updates in years and therefore lack many modern comforts.
-They provide a full guide on getting everything installed and setup on their GitHub wiki.
+They provide a full guide on getting everything installed and set up on their GitHub wiki.

 Congrats, you’ve got your Kindle ready to go!
 You now have advanced control and configuration options available to you and hopefully the potential for a better reading experience.